Main Street leans toward Sanders, but Wall Street says Trump

 (Graphic: Positioning for U.S. election volatility - here)

-Reporting by Caroline Valetkevitch, April Joyner and Lewis Krauskopf; Additional reporting by Chris Kahn; Editing by Ira Iosebashvili and Christopher Cushing
+Reporting by Caroline Valetkevitch, April Joyner and Lewis Krauskopf; Additional reporting by Chris Kahn; Editing by Ira Iosebashvili, Christopher Cushing and Dan Grebler